Share

 In this case the difference of this tool is the retaining ring positioned on the steel stem.

-Bush hammer plate for grinders.
+Bush-hammering plate for grinders.